 Who is LARA?

-LARA is a consortium of several cities in Southern California.
-We are currently 18 cities strong (and counting!)
-The Los Angeles Area Regional Agency was formed by conscious recycling advocates from the member cities.
+The Los Angeles Regional Agency (LARA) is a consortium of several cities in Southern California.
+We are currently 18 cities strong (and counting).
+LARA was formed by conscientious recycling advocates from the member cities.

 What is LARA’s Mission?

 To enhance the quality of living in member communities through conscious means of promoting environmental sustainability and responsibility

 LARA Joint Powers Agreement & BylawsLARA JPA 10.05